Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-A/US002/01.requirements-engineering/US002-requirements-engineering..md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The agent must register all necessary property data into the system.
+* **AC1:** The agent must register all necessary agency data into the system.
 * **AC2:** The program the agent interacts with has to be functional.
 * **AC3:** The client has to be able to communicate (in the same language) with the agent.

 ### 1.4.
 Found out Dependencies

-* There is a dependency on US004 in which the owner submits a request for a property sale or rent, choosing the responsible agent .
+* There is a dependency on US004 in which the owner submits a request for a agency sale or rent, choosing the responsible agent .
-The owner submits the company property data to the agent through a phone call , without the property data the USS02 can't proceed because the agent can't publish any announcement.
+The owner submits the company agency data to the agent through a phone call , without the agency data the USS02 can't proceed because the agent can't publish any announcement.

 ### 1.5 Input and Output Data